-DrugFree Wilco will be the conduit for program implementation efforts.
-The grant provides funding for a local coordinator to work directly with the county and Drug-Free Wilco as an employee of MTSU, with Michael Ayalon serving in that role as part of the earlier grant.
+DrugFree Wilco will be the conduit for implementing the program efforts.
+The grant also provides funding for a local coordinator to work directly with the county and Drug-Free Wilco as an employee of MTSU; Michael Ayalon will serve in that role as part of the earlier grant.

 “We are so pleased to partner with MTSU on this important project,” Wilson County Mayor Randall Hutto said.
 “Wilson County seeks to address opioids in our county, a problem faced by so many Tennessee communities and throughout the nation.

 “And we want to continue to support and enhance the work already being done by local law enforcement, the health department, local hospitals, treatment providers, and so many others.
 The resources this grant provides will greatly enhance those efforts.”

 Chafin is serving as lead principal investigator on the grant with community and public health assistant professor Kahler Stone as co-principal investigator.
 Biology professor Ryan Otter and the Data Science Institute are providing data expertise and support.

 MTSU graduate student Chipper Smith, a Wilson County resident and public health student, will be assisting with grant activities as he did with the earlier planning grant as a project assistant.